 We weren't meant to struggle alone, with being white, black, Caucasian, African-American, Native, Aboriginal, Mixed, or whatever label of identity the world gives us and/or we take on.
 It has helped having people who speak spirit truths into my life—I am not my ancestors, I am not the history of white supremacy.
 We are all influenced by the wrong train of thought from generations past, but we don't have to hop on that train of thought and ride it.
 We can switch the tracks and try to derail the train for ourselves.
 We can get close to the train and try to influence others to get off that steaming engine of thought.
 We can just watch it go by.
 I often check in on all the trains of thoughts that pass through my mind, on their way to stations of understanding, opinion, action, and I check if these thoughts are being fueled by truth and compassion.
 I had to ask myself the question, "am I just watching the train of lies and misconceptions on "being white" pass by, or am I taking action to examine its hot engine?
 Am I being an influencer, am I working to shift the tracks, am I standing in the train's way yelling "STOP!"

 I have always been fighting that lie-train.
 That creeping, puffing mind-trap that wants to roar through my life.
 I have been fighting against it, because there's a better option.
-My helper, Holiest of Spirits, Yahweh, has been conducting a strong, peace-filled, well-oiled train called the Glory Train that I am invited to hop on!
+Sometimes I got help from my fellow humans, and sometimes through my struggle it was a deep Divine Cosmic Presence that conducted a strong, peace-filled, well-oiled train called the Love Train that I am daily invited to hop on!
 (And, I did hop)